goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Home Page

 The page is divided into banners, each banner with specific intent showcasing the features of the app.
+For an impactful first impression, the background of the landing page is a cool looped video.

 ### Motivational Content:
 ![Design Banner Two for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerTwo.jpg)